Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/59958361/176105115-a42a7a69-b956-4465-89b4-ecfa91b68df9.png)

-2.ADMIN
+2.ADMIN<br />
-•	If you are admin enter your username(vikram) and password( vikky625 ) and click Login.
+•	If you are admin enter your username(vikram) and password( vikky625 ) and click Login. <br />
 •	Another window will open where all the admin activities can be done.

  ![image](https://user-images.githubusercontent.com/59958361/176105143-1f07c3a1-0c3f-42a9-b081-9c5d4ff5204e.png)

-2.1 :  To schedule matches and update result go to SCHEDULE MATCHES tab
+2.1 :  To schedule matches and update result go to SCHEDULE MATCHES tab<br />
-•	To schedule a match enter Team ids of both teams ,the date and time of match ,it’s venue(stadium) and 3 umpires who will umpire the matches
+•	To schedule a match enter Team ids of both teams ,the date and time of match ,it’s venue(stadium) and 3 umpires who will umpire the matches<br />
 •	Then click schedule.
-A confirmation message is displayed with match number Click ok.
+A confirmation message is displayed with match number<br />
+Click ok.

 ![image](https://user-images.githubusercontent.com/59958361/176105239-f7ded274-81cd-43e8-ba9c-6583bb314d16.png)